WeWork's Neumann surrenders control, CEO role following investor revolt

-This was a blow for SoftBank, which was hoping for We Company's IPO to bolster its fortunes as it seeks to woo investors for its second $108 billion Vision Fund.
+This was a blow for SoftBank, which was hoping for We Company's IPO to bolster its fortunes as it seeks to woo investors for its second giant Vision Fund, totalling $108 billion.

 SoftBank invested in We Company at a $47 billion valuation in January.
-But investor skepticism led to it earlier this month considering a potential IPO valuation of as low as $10 billion, Reuters reported.
+But investor scepticism led to We Company considering earlier this month a potential IPO valuation of as low as $10 billion, Reuters reported.

 We Company had vowed to press ahead with an IPO by the end of the year.
 But there was little sign that IPO investor sentiment would change, threatening the value of the stakes held not just by outside investors, but by Neumann as well.

 What was the venture capital world's biggest upset then morphed into one of corporate America's most high-profile boardroom dramas.

 SoftBank managed to muster enough opposition to Neumann in a meeting of We Company's seven-member board on Tuesday to convince him to step down.
 Reuters had reported on Monday that Neumann had engaged in talks about changes to his role.

-"In recent weeks, the scrutiny directed toward me has become a significant distraction, and I have decided that it is in the best interest of the company to step down as chief executive," Neumann said in a statement.
+"In recent weeks, the scrutiny directed towards me has become a significant distraction, and I have decided that it is in the best interest of the company to step down as chief executive," Neumann said in a statement.

 Minson, a former chief financial officer of Time Warner Cable who joined We Company in 2015, will oversee its finance, legal, human resources, real estate and public communications.
 Gunningham, a former executive at Amazon.com Inc, Apple Inc and Oracle Corp who joined We Company last year, will take responsibility for product, design, development, sales, marketing, technology and regional teams.

 We Company is considering slowing its expansion so it burns through less cash and would require less funding in the absence of an IPO in the near team, Reuters reported on Monday.
+The company is also contemplating laying off staff, according to a person familiar with the deliberations.

 "While we anticipate difficult decisions ahead, each decision will be made with rigorous analysis, always bearing in mind the company's long-term interests and health," Minson and Gunningham wrote in an internal company memo seen by Reuters.